chorxs-music/ITP/Pyramid/Markdown.md

 I ran into a problem trying to create the spaces.
 I first tried to manipulate the "print" command by adding a space before it, which didn't work as it ended up following the "j" function and spacing before every "#".
 I then realized that I can also add another nested range function "k", where for "k" is > "i", it would print a space.
 I wrote this BEFORE the "j" loop so the space places before the "#".
 If "stacks" = 3, "k" at "i" = 0 would run values from 0, 1, and 2.
 Realizing that "k" at 1 and 2 is > than "i" value of 0, it prints two spaces, then "j" would execute and print one hashtag.
 This was enlightening for me as I didn't actually have hopes that it would work, but it did.

 I did not use any external code to help me.
-However, I had ChatGPT explain to me how the nested loops worked for me to write the "k" loop (lol)
+However, I had ChatGPT explain to me how the nested loops worked for me to write the "k" loop

-**Chapter 7**

-One thing that I knew about was the updating variable feature.
-It seemed weird to me at first, but since the code runs from top to bottom, any new definition of a variable will override the previous one so that you won't need to create a separate variable to store the new value.
-However, i'm pretty sure there's a way to lock the value of a variable in place, i'm just not sure what it is on Python.
-I'm confused about the square root part.
-Why is it that the resulting number form Newton's square root formula keep changing?
-Although the values are miniscule, why shouldn't the answer stay consistent every time the code is ran?

 **FizzBuzz**